Chymyst/chymyst-core/docs/other_work.md

 > However, as a language for programming, the join-calculus offers at least one convenience over the π-calculus — namely the use of multi-way join patterns, the ability to match against messages from multiple channels simultaneously.

 This text is impossible to understand unless you are already well-versed in the research literature.
-(I'm not sure what it means to have "communication on _defined_ names", as opposed to communication on _undefined_ names...)
+(I'm not sure what it means to have “communication on _defined_ names”, as opposed to communication on _undefined_ names...)

-Research literature on Join Calculus typically uses terms such as "channel" or "message", which are not very helpful for understanding how to write concurrent programs in JC.
+Academic literature on Join Calculus typically uses terms such as “channel” and “message”, which are not helpful for understanding how to write concurrent programs in JC.
+Indeed, a “channel” in JC holds an _unordered_ collection of messages, rather than an ordered queue or mailbox, as the word “channel” suggests.
+The word “message” again suggests that somewhere a mailbox receives messages one by one.
+This is very different from what happens in JC, where a reaction waits on several “messages” at once, and different reactions can contend on “messages”.

 Instead of using academic terminology, I always follow the chemical machine metaphor and terminology when talking about `Chymyst` programming.
 Here is a dictionary: